This post may contain affiliate links.Please read our disclosure policy.

 Instructions

-• In a medium bowl combine flour, baking powder, baking soda, ground cinnamon, nutmeg, allspice, and salt.
-Set aside.
+• In a medium mixing bowl, combine flour, baking powder, baking soda, ground cinnamon, nutmeg, allspice, and salt.

 • Add dry ingredients to the wet ingredients and mix until just combined.